'It can't be fixed:' In shattered Irpin, signs of homecoming

 The early returnees are among the 7 million Ukrainians displaced inside their country by the war.
 They are crossing paths with the elderly and others who waited out Russia’s assault in cold, damp basements, numbed by the sounds of shelling, and who have emerged into a landscape of ruined tanks and splintered homes.

-In colorful Irpin apartment blocks where cafes and salons are still silent, there are the first signs of life amid the shattered glass and scorched walls.
+In colorful Irpin apartment blocks where cafes and salons are still silent, the first signs of life stir amid the shattered glass and scorched walls.
 It feels like a turning point, even as police officers with flashlights continue to walk through near-empty buildings, looking for bodies and mines.

+The Russians left messages in some apartments, according to photos posted in one building’s social media group and shared with The Associated Press.
+“Hello from the Russians,” read one taunting note written on a piece of paper.
+“We didn’t want to, you started the war yourself.
+Sorry if something is wrong :)”

+Another message, left in a child’s bedroom, said, “I fed your fish, princess.”
+The fish are still alive.

+The remains of breakfast, including a half-eaten bowl on a high chair, were where they left them.
+Nearby, pots of flowers had wilted.
+A stuffed toy lay amid broken glass.

-“It hurts,” the 34-year-old Planida said.
-The Russians broke open all the apartment doors and took a laptop, iPad and jewelry.
+“It hurts,” Planida said.
+The Russians broke open all the apartment doors and took a laptop, iPad and jewelry, he said.
 He’s sure it was the Russians because local thieves pick the locks instead.

-“I think for a couple of years it can’t be fixed,” he said of Irpin’s homes, many of which have suffered similar damage or worse.
+“I think for a couple of years it can’t be fixed,” Planida said of Irpin’s homes, many of which have suffered similar damage or worse.

 He hopes his children, ages 2 and 4, will never see their home the way it is now.
 He hopes they’ll never remember the war itself, which he and his wife have tried to explain in the gentlest of terms.